Create a Survey in less than 60 seconds!

 • Budget

-But if they are unavailable for a direct meeting, then the next effective method of collecting information is video conferencing or a telephonic interview.
-If circumstances do not favor a video call or interview, then the information can be collected using a survey.
+However, if they are unavailable for a direct meeting, the following effective method of collecting information is video conferencing or a telephonic interview.
+The data can be collected using a survey if circumstances do not favor a video call or consultation.

-Do keep in mind that a survey may not be the most convenient for them.
-So you will need to weave in some attractive features like a discount code or an attractive gift on completion of the survey.
+Remember that a survey may not be the most convenient for them.
+So you will need to weave in some attractive features like a discount code or a beautiful gift upon completing the survey.

-• What drove them to choose your product?
+• What motivated the decision to opt for your product?

 • Why do they continue to use your product?